ueberauth/ueberauth_google/README.md

   ]
 ```

-You can also pass options such as the `hd` parameter to limit sign-in to a particular Google Apps hosted domain, or `prompt` and `access_type` options to request refresh_tokens and offline access.
+You can also pass options such as the `hd` parameter to suggest a particular Google Apps hosted domain (caution, can still be overridden by the user), or `prompt` and `access_type` options to request refresh_tokens and offline access.

 ```elixir
 config :ueberauth, Ueberauth,